AdobeDocs/experience-manager-assets-essentials.en/help/adminster-aem-assets-essentials.md

    >[!NOTE]
    >
-   >You must add users to the Administrator Assets Essentials product profile in the Admin Console to manage tasks, such as [Create folder structure](#create-folder-structure), [Manage permissions for folders](#manage-permissions-for-folders), and [Setup Metadata Forms](#metadata-forms), in the Assets Essentials application.
+   >You must add a user to the Administrator Assets Essentials product profile in the Admin Console, in order for them to carry out administrative tasks in the Assets Essentials application.
+These tasks include [Create folder structure](#create-folder-structure), [Manage permissions for folders](#manage-permissions-for-folders), and [Setup Metadata Forms](#metadata-forms).

 ### Add user groups {#add-user-groups}

 Create user groups and then assign your users to the user groups.
+These user groups will be available in the Assets Essentials application for setting permissions on folders.

 You can add users to user groups (1) and [users to Assets Essentials Product Profiles (2)](#add-admin-users).
 However, you cannot add user groups directly to Assets Essentials Product Profiles (3).

 ![Add users to groups and product profiles](assets/user-groups-product-profiles.svg)